Manish-Royan/FreeCodeCamp-Practice/FCC-Web-Design/LearnHTML-CatPhotoAPP/Step-4/README.md

 # This is Step 4

-We will be learn about the **comment**.
+We will be learning about the **comment**.
 Commenting allows you to leave messages without affecting the browser display.
 It also allows you to make code inactive.

 A comment in HTML starts with ``<!--``, contains any number of lines of text, and ends with ``-->``.